The flag of Pangea

 This flag was also something that didn’t address my needs either.

-The Emigrants Flag
+The Flag of Pangea

 Auto-generated description: A white star is centered on a solid blue background.